Two Pointwise Characterizations of the Peano Derivative

+The reverse implications in all parts of the above theorem come as consequences of the property of the $n$th Peano derivative, that it implies every lower order Peano derivative and every $n$th generalized Riemann derivative, for all functions at $x$.

+Part (i) of the above theorem is the result of Theorem~MZ, due to Marcinkiewicz and~Zygmund in \cite[Lemma~1]{MZ}.
+Part (ii) is our first pointwise characterization of the $n$th Peano derivative by sets of generalized Riemann derivatives, for all functions~$f$ at $x$.
+By Corollary~\ref{C1}, parts (i) and (ii) are equivalent to each other, and so, part~(i) also represents the first characterization of the $n$th Peano derivative by sets of generalized Riemann derivatives, this time for all~$n-1$ times Peano differentiable functions~$f$ at~$x$.
+Indeed, Theorem~MZ can be stated as the $n$th generalized Riemann derivative~$\widetilde{D}_nf(x)$ is equivalent to the $n$th Peano derivative for all~$n-1$ times Peano differentiable functions~$f$ at~$x$, an interpretation that Marcinkiewicz and Zygmund did not envision for their lemma.

+Similarly, parts (iii) and (iv) are also equivalent to each other; they represent our second pointwise characterization of the Peano derivative.
+The difference between them is that part (iv) is the second characterization of the $n$th Peano derivative by sets of generalized Riemann derivatives, for all functions at~$x$; while part (iii) is the second characterization of the $n$th Peano derivative by sets of generalized Riemann derivatives, for all $n-1$ times Peano differentiable functions at $x$.

+Based on the known proof of part (i) and the equivalences between the two pairs of parts, the proof of Theorem~\ref{T2} is reduced to the proof of the direct implication part~(iii).~The entire paper is devoted to this proof.
+In Section~\ref{S1}, the proof is further reduced to a result on recursive sets, Lemma~\ref{P4}, which is then proved in Section~\ref{S2} using an interesting combinatorial algorithm.

+The use of a combinatorial method of proof here should not come as a surprise, since the expression of each forward shift of a Riemann derivative involves binomial coefficients, and, as it was recently proved in \cite{ACF1}, the expressions of the special generalized Riemann derivatives $\widetilde{D}_nf(x)$ involve $q$-binomial coefficients, for $q=2$.

-Our first result shows that, for $n\geq 3$, the two most widely known $n$th generalized Riemann derivatives, the $n$th symmetric Riemann derivative $D_n^sf(x)$ and the $n$th forward Riemann derivative~$D_nf(x)$, fail to characterize the $n$th Peano derivative $f_{(n)}(x)$ at $x=0$ in the same way as $\widetilde{D}_nf(x)$ does in Theorem MZ.
+Before proceeding with the proof of the remaining part of the main theorem, the direct implication in Theorem~\ref{T2}(iii), our last result is meant to help with understanding the limits of Theorem~MZ.
+It shows that, for~$n\geq 3$, the two most widely known $n$th generalized Riemann derivatives, the $n$th symmetric Riemann derivative $D_n^sf(x)$ and the $n$th Riemann derivative~$D_nf(x)$, fail to characterize the $n$th Peano derivative $f_{(n)}(x)$ at $x=0$ in the same way as $\widetilde{D}_nf(x)$ does in Theorem MZ.

 \begin{theorem} Suppose $n\geq 3$.
-Then, for all functions $f$ and real numbers $x$,
+Then there exist functions $f$ and real numbers $x$ such that, separately: